 11. Target date funds

 Why don’t I use them?
 First, index funds are even lower cost.
 The difference is only a few basis points but I’m cheap (see #2).
 Also, I can tax-optimize my investing by concentrating my bond allocation in my IRA and my stocks in my taxable account.
-Finally, it offers more opportunities for tax loss harvesting.

-12. My 5% rule
+12. My 1 to 5% rule

 Like many people, I’m tempted by the occasional investment opportunity that sounds great (but likely to turn out badly).
 When I do this, I limit my stupidity to less than 5% of my net worth.